azdavis/millet/docs/manual.md

 ### VS Code settings

-Millet offers the following configuration options via VS Code settings, which are stored as [JSON][], often in `.vscode/settings.json`:
+Millet has VS Code specific settings, which are stored as [JSON][].
+You may need to reload VS Code and/or Millet to pick up the changes.

 <!-- @begin vscode-config -->